Integration of Pre-trained Networks with Continuous Token Interface for End-to-End Spoken Language Understanding: Proposed Method

 \subsubsection{NLU Network : \nlu}

 We use \nlu{}~\cite{liu2019roberta}, one of the popular PLMs as our NLU network.
-We added an attention pooling layer, softmax classifiers, and a Conditional Random Field (CRF) at the end of the network to predict intent, slot key, and value each.
-We assume that our NLU network trained with MLM is suitable for understanding the noisy output of the ASR network.
-Because it has the ability to understand and recover randomly masked noisy sentences, it can utilize our noisy textual representation without any adaptation steps.
+We added an attention pooling layer, softmax classifiers, and a Conditional Random Field (CRF) at the end of the NLU network to predict intent, slot key, and slot value each.
+We assume that our NLU network, trained with MLM, is suitable for understanding the noisy output of the ASR network.
+Because this NLU network has the ability to reconstruct randomly masked noisy sentences, it can utilize noisy text representations without additional adaptation steps.